timcharper/enelson.github.io/Behavior-Parameterization.md

 `boolean test(T t);`

-Very simply put, this method says: Given a value of type `T`, check that this value matches some form of a predicate, and respond with `true` or `false`.
+Very simply put, this method says: Given a value of type `T`, check that this value matches some form of a predicate (or filter test), and respond with `true` or `false`.
 Well, this sounds exactly like what we'd want in our `filter()` method.
 Given some predicate that the **user** defines (emphasis on user-defined), return all objects that match this predicate.
 Now, if properly implemented, the user can give us their predicate requirements and we will simply pass out all animals that match it. **Wonderful**!.
 Let's take a stab at our new method definition:

 ```
 public List<Animal> filter(Predicate<Animal> pred) {